virlie/w2fridayProject/README.md

 Portfolio Project
-16 March,2018 v.1.0.0
+22 March,2018 v.1.0.0
 By Virlie Joy Paglinawan
 Description
-This is a Portfolio Project Week 1 at Epicodus.
+This is a Tracker Suggestion at Epicodus.
 Visit this page at https://github.com/virlie/w2fridayProject.git

 Setup/Installation Requirements
 clone this repo. (to your Desktop)